Policy Details Page

 The principal, in connection with the sponsor, coach, or other person in charge of an extracurricular activity, may regulate the attire and grooming of students who participate in the activity if the principal reasonably believes that the student’s attire or grooming:

 If the student’s attire or grooming is objectionable under these provisions, the principal shall request the student to make appropriate corrections.
 If the student refuses, the principal shall notify the parent/guardian, if reasonably possible, and request that person to make the necessary correction.
-The school will implement a restorative conversation with a student prior to any discipline being implemented.
-If both the student and parent refuse, the principal shall take appropriate disciplinary action.
-Students may be suspended if other prior corrective actions are not followed.
-Students who violate provisions of the dress code relating to extracurricular activities may be removed or excluded from the extracurricular activity for such period until a corrective action is made by the student.
+If both the student and parent/guardian refuse, the principal shall take appropriate disciplinary action.
+Students may be suspended, if circumstances so warrant.
+Students who violate provisions of the dress code relating to extracurricular activities may be removed or excluded from the extracurricular activity for such period as the principal may determine.

 Approval Date: 2/5/2001